History of FC Basel (1965–2000): Ninety-seventh, missed promotion

 The 24 teams in the Nationalliga B were divided into two groups, an east and a west group, to first play a qualification round.
 In the second stage the tops six teams in each group and the last four team of the Nationalliga A would play a promotion/relegation round, also divided into two groups.
 The top two teams in each group would play in the top flight the next season.
 Basel were assigned to the West group.
 The Qualifying Phase started well and after ten rounds with six victories and only one defeat Basel led the group.
 Then however, a run of bad results, including home defeats against lower positioned teams ES Malley and Etoile Carouge and a 4–0 dubbing away against Yverdon-Sports cost head-coach Urs Siegenthaler his job.
 The team ended their 22 matches in the Qualifying Phase with 11 victories, five draws and six defeats with 27 points in a disappointing fifth position in the league table.
 Basel qualified for the promotion stage and were assigned to group A. Basel started well, winning the first four matches, but could only manage draws at home against both Servette and Zürich.
 The return matches against these two teams both ended in defeats and thus Basel could only reach third position in the table behind these two rivals and thus missed promotion.

 Basel entered into the Swiss Cup in the 2nd principal round.
 Here they were drawn away against lower tier FC Moutier.
 The game was won convincingly 8–0 with seven different goal scorers.
-In the third round they were drawn against lower tier SC Burgdorf and this won easily (3–0) as well.
+In the third round they were drawn against lower tier SC Burgdorf and which they also won easily, 3–0.
 In the round of 32 they were drawn away against Schaffhausen.
 Despite an early red card for Miodrag Đurđević, the match ended with a 1–0 victory.
 In the next round Basel had an away game against Bulle and mastered this with a 6–0 victory.
 Basel advanced through the first four rounds without conceding a single goal and had scored 18, with 11 different goal scorers.
 However, in the quarterfinals Basels cup season came to an end after a 0–1 defeat away from home in the Hardturm Stadium against higher tier Grasshopper Club.
 The Grasshoppers went on to win the trophy, for the third season in a row, beating Xamax 2–1 in the final.
 In fact the Grasshoppers achieved the national double that season.